 - Focused groups, which hone in on a particular goal or areas, such as improving leadership skills or women in ministry.

-Current groups being offered in 2021 include a multiple staff group, women clergy groups, a deacon group, and a group for clergy spouses and partners.
+Current open-ended groups being offered in 2021 include a multiple staff group, women clergy groups and a deacon group.
+We also offer specialized groups that meet for a limited number of sessions, as detailed below.

-For more information about clergy groups or to suggest a focused clergy group, contact David Miron, Clergy & Congregation Care Coordinator, at email@example.com.
+If you are interested in joining any of the clergy groups listed above or would like to suggest a focused clergy group, contact David Miron, Clergy & Congregation Care Coordinator, at firstname.lastname@example.org.

 “Joining my SCC Clergy Group was one of the best decisions I made more than ten years ago.
 The gift of conversation with colleagues in similar sized congregations, who represent a diversity of denominational traditions, offers the blessing of wisdom coupled with support, in a confidential setting.
 Commit to a couple of months, and you’ll see for yourself.”